gentoocel/volume-bars/README.md

 - Program Doesn't Start: Ensure all dependencies are installed.
 - Volume Control Keys Not Working: Verify the program has permissions to control audio settings.

-Contributing

-Contributions are welcome!
-Please see the CONTRIBUTING.md file for details on how to contribute.

-License

-Volume Bars is licensed under the MIT License.
-See LICENSE.md for details.

-Contact

-For questions or feedback, please open an issue on the GitHub repository at https://github.com/yourusername/volume-bars.

-Enjoy controlling your volume!